PipedreamHQ/pipedream/docs/docs/connected-accounts/README.md

 ### Collaborating with others

-Even though certain accounts may not be shared with other workspace members, you can still collaborate together on the same workflows.
+Even if a workspace member doesn't have access to a private connected account, you can still collaborate together on the same workflows.

 Workspace members who don't have access to a connected account **can perform the following actions** on workflows:
 - Reference step exports